 You must be prepared to get off your bike and push through some section of the wild coast as it is not all ridable, but is certainly a great adventure.
 Finishing at Orongorongo there is not much to great you (except us of course) make sure you are prepared with food, water and appropriate clothing.

 Officially the Remutaka Cycle Trail starts at Petone Station.
-You will find the Green Jersey depot about 50metres along Jackson Street opposite Kathmandhu.
+You will find the Green Jersey depot at the Wellington Top10 Holiday Park on Hutt Park Road in Seaview (get there from Wellington on the #83 bus).
 But we can assist you starting anywhere.
 Popular starting point for a dayride is Maymourn Station in Te Marua, or a few kilometres along at Kaitoke.

-Day rides – We suggest allowing 6 hours for a typical day riding experience on the Cycle Trail.
+Day rides – We suggest allowing 6 hours for a typical day riding the Remutaka Incline, longer if your take into account shuttles or trains.

 Accommodation on the trail is quite limited and books well in advance.
 Talk to us about the best accommodation options along the trail, or book a supported itinerary and we sort it all out for you.
 Generally we use hotel and homestay accommodation that can be described as 3-4 star.

-What else can we see along the way?
+What else can we see along the Remutaka Cycle Trail?

 We recommend taking some side trips, Featherston is an up and coming tow, Martinborough is full of premium Pinot Noir producers and high quality restaurants, for Lord of the Rings fans you can visit a number of filming locations.
 Patuna Chasm and the Cape Palliser, Ngawi Fishing Village and Lake Ferry are spectacular – ask us how with our bespoke itineraries.

 The Remutaka Cycle Trail officially finishes at Orongorongo Station, this is a remote spot on the Wainuiomata Coast.
-It is possible to ride back around to Petone passing Pencarrow, through Eastbourne and around the Bays.
-Although not an official part of the trail it is generally able to be ridden adding around 20km to the journey.
+It is possible to ride back to Petone via the Wainuiomata Coast Road.
+Although not an official part of the trail it is generally able to be ridden adding around 35km to the journey.

 What if we want to ride further?